DaiveQ/Nullptr-Writer-Demo/README.md

 It would be possible to change the value of `mmap_min_addr` for non-root users to be able to do so, but this is a bad idea.
 To learn why (and why mmap_min_addr exists), read up on Null Pointer Dereference (NPD) attacks.
+Note that I'm not exactly sure how this works with virutal memory.